Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 The third, though, was the *colours.*

-The Rauwrhyr people could see in the red spectrum, just like humans, an’ their cities were always lit up in oranges and purples and pinks… but the conference coincided with one of their cultural festivals, the *Wrauhathryrnir.*
+The Rauwrhyr people could see in the red spectrum, just like humans, an’ their cities were always lit up in oranges and purples and pinks... but the conference coincided with one of their cultural festivals, the *Wrauhathryrnir.*

 It marked the start of the Rauwrhyr breeding season, and like pretty much every species anywhere ever, the males just *had* to impress.
 Little decorative scraps of rich, sticky-backed red and gold-flecked paper were *everywhere,* slapped onto just about every surface by eager kids and daredevil adults who wanted to show off how well they could fly.
 Some of them hung in places that seemed straight *impossible,* and each one bore the name of the intrepid soul who’d managed to get it there.
 Presumably, Rauwrhyr females liked males who could get his sticker higher amidst the trees or into more awkward corners than anyone else.